 Often mistaken as temper tantrums, meltdowns are common with people who have autism and are typically not anger-infused.
 Instead, it is the body’s way of reacting to a confusing or over-stimulating situation.
 Meltdowns can be loud or they can be very quiet.

-Stimulatory behavior (Stimming)
+Self-Stimulatory behavior (Stimming)

 A visual schedule tells a person what to expect next and in what order.
-People with autism often benefit by knowing what is next as it may be harder for them to transition from one activity to another.
+People with autism often benefit from knowing what is next as it may be harder for them to transition from one activity to another.

 To leave without permission or without letting others know where you are going, and without processing the dangers/risks involved in leaving.
 Elopement is a great concern in the autism community.